 - Distributing vital public health messaging and advice to slow the transmission of the virus and minimize mortality.

-- Providing advice and support to parents, caregivers and educators to support home and remote learning, and working with partners to design innovative education solutions.
+- Providing advice and support to parents, caregivers and educators to support home and remote learning, where schools remain closed, and working with partners to design innovative education solutions.

 - Providing guidance to employers on how best to support working parents, and designing new social protection solutions that ensure the poorest households can access critical funding.